Financial-Times/x-dash/components/x-live-blog-wrapper/readme.md

 # x-liveblog-wrapper

 This module displays a list of live blog posts using `x-live-blog-post` component.
-Also handles live updates on the live blog.
+It also connects to an event stream which provides updates for the list.
+Based on these update events this component will add, remove and update `x-live-blog-post` components in the list.

 ## Installation